Exit Wounds poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Detective Orin Boyd is a rogue Detroit cop who plays by his own rules, working solo and alienating his superiors with his aggressive tactics..
-Significantly, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Boyd is demoted and transferred to the worst precinct in Detroit (15th precinct) as punishment, forcing him into a new environment he doesn't control..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Boyd discovers that the corruption goes deeper than expected - high-ranking officers including his captain are running the drug operation, and he's now a target for elimination., fundamentally raising what's at risk.
+Notably, this crucial beat Boyd discovers that the corruption goes deeper than expected - high-ranking officers including his captain are running the drug operation, and he's now a target for elimination., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Boyd realizes he must combine his aggressive instincts with Latrell's strategic thinking - working with allies and building a case rather than going alone., demonstrating the transformation achieved throughout the journey.